-Well-rounded, highly developed soft skills can be invaluable to business success.
-While soft skills can at times be more difficult to develop than hard skills—more quantifiable attributes such as web design, accounting, or editing experience—they are arguably equally important in running a successful consultancy.
+Well-rounded, highly-developed soft skills can be invaluable to business success.
+While soft skills can at times be more difficult to develop than hard skills—more quantifiable attributes such as web design, accounting, or editing experience—they are arguably equally important in running a successful business.

 Soft skills, often called people skills or emotional intelligence, refer to the ability to interact amicably with others.
 Soft skills are personal attributes that can affect relationships, communication, and interaction with others.
 Soft skills can include, or relate to, the following:

-Soft skills are an essential part of procuring and retaining clients.
-Highly developed presentation skills, networking abilities, and etiquette awareness can help you win new clients and gain more work from existing clients.
+Soft skills are an essential part of finding, attracting, and retaining clients.
+Highly-developed presentation skills, networking abilities, and etiquette awareness can help you win new clients and gain more work from existing clients.
 Honing your abilities to resolve conflicts, solve problems, and provide excellent customer service can lead to stronger relationships with colleagues, vendors, and other professional contacts.
 Ultimately, strong soft skills can help you gain confidence—an invaluable trait in the business world.

 Soft skills aren’t generally “all or none.”
 Many people are adequate or even exemplary with some skills yet struggle with others.
-For instance, a consultant may have excellent communication and teamwork abilities but struggle with time management and crack under pressure.
-It’s not uncommon to either underestimate the importance of soft skills, or overestimate your own proficiency.
+For instance, you may have excellent communication and teamwork abilities but struggle with time management or crack under pressure.
+It’s not uncommon to either underestimate the importance of soft skills or overestimate your own proficiency.
 Here are a few common scenarios that may be improved with stronger soft skills:

 A great first step in personal development is to recognize and acknowledge the areas in which you need to improve.
-This can take place through personal reflection and introspection, an evaluation of your consultancy’s performance deficiencies, or through feedback from trusted colleagues or friends.
-You may find that daily journaling or taking regarding your professional interactions and their outcomes is helpful self-evaluation.
+This can take place through personal reflection and introspection, an evaluation of your business’s performance deficiencies, or through feedback from trusted colleagues or friends.
+You may find that daily journaling regarding your professional interactions and their outcomes is helpful self-evaluation.

 Finally, although it may seem deceptively simple, don’t underestimate the effect of positivity and optimism.
 After all, the majority of soft skills are bolstered by confidence and enthusiasm, and undermined by anxiety, insecurity, and negativity.
 Changing your mindset so you are able to see the positive in situations can have a significant impact on how you interact with others.